liamhays/rk3566-mcu/rk3566_mcu_notes.md

 *should* work with the RK3566---it's straight from the Rockchip BSP Linux source---but I still need to test it.

-**Update:** This would probably work if the Rockchip mailbox driver were compiled into the Plebian kernel.
-I discussed this on the bridged
-#Quartz64 channel and `diederik` made a pull request to Debian to
-enable the config option `CONFIG_ROCKCHIP_MBOX`.
-However, they said that it won't make it into Debian Bookworm, so I think mailbox work through the kernel driver will have to wait a bit.
+As mentioned in the README, there is a PR in to Debian that will enable the `CONFIG_ROCKCHIP_MBOX` flag.
+Once this gets merged, I will make an example for the MCU that communicates to Linux using the kernel mailbox interface instead of direct register pokes.

 # ahb2axi